NickoMenty/rentdar-docs/docs/intro.md

 1. **Scam Prevention:** By utilizing blockchain, we ensure that every rental agreement is verified and authenticated.
 This significantly reduces the risk of fraud, as the legitimacy of both the property and the landlord can be confirmed at any time.

 2. **Eliminating Bureaucracy:** Traditional rental processes involve copious amounts of paperwork and approvals.
-With <InTag color="#ed8e2f">RentDar</InTag>, we mitigate these bureaucratic hurdles by digitizing and automating many of these steps.
+With RentDar, we mitigate these bureaucratic hurdles by digitizing and automating many of these steps.
 The rental document, once created, is hashed and encoded, ensuring that all sensitive information is stored securely and efficiently.

 3. **Secure and Transparent Transactions:** All transactions, including payments, are recorded on the blockchain, providing a transparent and immutable ledger.
 This transparency not only instills confidence in both tenants and landlords but also simplifies the payment process, ensuring that all parties are on the same page.